TomFarley/air/docs/sphinx/source/usage/exercise.rst

 Confirm that all the identified files are as expected.

 At the conclusion of the scheduler workflow run, the nc output file will be produced (by default) in the air repodirectory (or the output directory specified in the scheduler_workflow call or your fire_config.json file).
-    hdfview is a useful tool for inspecting the contents of a netcdf file:
+`hdfview` is a useful tool for inspecting the contents of a netcdf file:

 .. code-block:: bash

-    $ hdfview <path_to_air>/rit0<shot_no>.nc &
+    # hdfview <path_to_air>/rit0<shot_no>.nc. e.g.:
-    # e.g. hdfview ~repos/air/rit045360.nc &
+    $ hdfview ~repos/air/rit045360.nc &

-Documentation on reading a local UDA produced netcdf file with pyUDA can be found `here<https://users.mastu.ukaea .uk/data-access-and-tools/uda/other-file-access>`_.
+Documentation on reading a local UDA produced netcdf file with pyUDA can be found `here <https://users.mastu.ukaea .uk/data-access-and-tools/uda/other-file-access>`_.
 Note you may need to copy the nc file to /common/uda-scratch/ for uda to be able to see it.